MicrosoftDocs/office-developer-msproject-xml-docs/project-xml-data-interchange/buildnumber-element.md

 The build number of Microsoft Project that was used to create the xml file.
+This field is not loadable.

     <BuildNumber>
       String(512)Value